Teaching Innovations Program (TIP)

 4. Summarizes the value that the program will have for the individuals and how they are well suited for this project, including whether they have taught the course or in the program, and whether they intend to teach in the course/program in the next academic year.

-In addition, applications should include a letter of support from the relevant Department Chairperson or ADF affirming how the primary unit can provide specific support to the success of the program.
-This might include pledging to schedule faculty in target courses, to ask the unit to adopt the proposal for course or program-wide implementation, etc.
+In addition, applications included a letter of support from the relevant Department Chairperson or ADF affirming how the primary unit can provide specific support to the success of the program.
+This might have included pledging to schedule faculty in target courses, to ask the unit to adopt the proposal for course or program-wide implementation, etc.

 Criteria for Evaluation

-Proposals will be evaluated by the OFE Executive Director and their designees on the basis of:
+Proposals were evaluated by the OFE Executive Director and their designees on the basis of:

 • Potential value for student success as defined by Montclair’s strategic plan